kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 -	Slightly `Comfortable`: Membership degree of approximately `0.333`.
 -	Not `Hot`: Membership degree of `0`.

-Obviously, we can also reverse the process to obtain a concrete temperature from a set of fuzzy membership values, and this is the approach we will use to optimize our policy.
+We can also reverse the process to obtain a concrete temperature from a set of fuzzy membership values, and this is the approach we will use to optimize our policy.

 Although this example is 1D, the following plot shows a 2D example  and, although we can't visualize it without a large